-Aren’t you tired of taking pics that look like you gave your camera to a two-year-old and said, “Here ya go, kid.
-Have at it!!”
-HA 😉
+(Aren’t you tired of taking pics that look like you gave your camera to a two-year-old and said, “Here ya go, kid.
+Have at it!!”)

 TIP #1 – Learn the “Rule of Thirds”

-I didn’t even realize it at the time, but the shot above was using this rule! 🙂 I can see how it’s a powerful way to compose a shot!
+I didn’t even realize it at the time, but this shot was using this rule! 🙂 I can see how it’s a powerful way to compose a shot!

-I took this pic of my son this weekend, and did the same off-center shot!
-I know it’s not a flower, but the idea is the same: shoot off center at one of these intersections, and you have a cooler shot.
+This picture of my son uses the same off-center rule of thirds.
+The idea is the same, whether you’re shooting flowers or pictures of your beautiful family: shoot off-center at one of these intersections, and you have a cooler shot.

 TIP #2 – Use the Floral Section of Your Grocery Store

-I snapped these pics at Whole Foods during lunch last week.
-Yep–Whole Foods!
-I couldn’t get over how beautiful the lavender and violet looked on some of the flowers.
-Grab your camera and head to the floral department of your favorite grocery store.
-You’ll have a ton of options of gorgeous flowers to snap pics of, especially if it’s a time of year when there’s not much blooming outside.
-There’s more variety, too!
-The lighting inside may mess up your shot (especially if you don’t know how to manually change the settings, or if you’re using an iPhone or something).
+The lighting inside may mess up your shot (especially if you don’t know how to manually change the settings, or if you’re using a cell phone).
 So if you have an option, snap pics that the store has flowers sitting outside.
 Natural light is best.
 Try garden centers, too.